leonjoosse/thingsquiz/README.md

 - A log line should appear: "Press any key to start"
 - Have fun!

+## Todo

+A couple of todo items from the top of my head.
+Probably missing a couple...

+- Add a UI, so the Pi can be hooked up to a screen to display questions
+- Support more input types (big red arcade buttons are my favorite!)
+- More user friendly Hue Bridge discovery
+- More user friendly lamp configuring

 ------

 Created by Leon Joosse, Tom Sabel, Hans van der Scheer and Roland Kierkels